arinsinc/unicorn_studio/README.md

 # Unicorn Studio

-Unicorn Studio provides you details about Companies, Investors and their investments in various companies.
+Unicorn Studio is an equity management and funding platform.
+Companies and investors can find a common platform where companies can manage their equity, get funding and investors can find a large oportunity to invest in numerous companies.

 ## Tech Stack
 Here we are using Postgresql as our DB provider and various tools of Spring Framework to provide numerous features in this web application.